ing-bank/lion/docs/components/inputs/input/overview.md

 ## Features

-- Extra visual elements can be added via `slots`
+- Extra visual elements can be added via `slots`:
   - **label**: can also be provided via the `label` attribute, but the slot can be used to change the `html` and `CSS` of the label.
     For example add an `u-sr-only` class to the label to make it visually hidden.
     A label is always needed for accessibility reasons.